Nvidia GeForce RTX 3090: Thirty second review

 One of the reasons this is more suited for more professional workloads is its hefty price.
-Most mainstream gamers will most likely find the slightly cheaper RTX 3080 or AMD’s flagship, the Radeon RX 6900XT, more attractive for this reason.
-With that said, you won’t find a more powerful GPU out there than the Nvidia GeForce RTX 3090.
-If you don’t care about price and want the best or have projects that need hardware-accelerated rendering, then the RTX 3090 is for you.
+Most mainstream gamers will most likely find the slightly cheaper cards from out Nvidia GeForce RTX 3080 review or our AMD Radeon RX 6800 XT review much more attractive for this reason.

 The Nvidia GeForce RTX 3090 is available right now, starting at $1,499 (£1,399, around AU$2,030) for Nvidia's own Founders Edition.
 However, this will be the first time Nvidia has opened up a Titan-level card up to third party graphics card manufacturers like MSI, Asus and Zotac, which means you can expect some versions of the RTX 3090 to be significantly more expensive.

-The RTX 3090, then, exists in kind of a middle ground.
+Given the present market and the previous generation of professional-grade graphics cards, the RTX 3090 exists in kind of a middle ground.
 The GeForce name suggests that this graphics card is aimed at gamers, but the specs and pricing suggest that it's more geared towards prosumers that need raw rendering power, but aren't quite ready to jump into the Nvidia Quadro and Tesla worlds.